telerik/fiddler-everywhere-docs/inspect-traffic/inspector-insights.md

 ![Headers Inspector](../images/livetraffic/inspectors/inspectors-headers.png)

->tip Fiddler Everywhere supports HTTP/2 and shows the HTTP/2 pseudo-headers in their original order precisely as they are sent/received.
+>tip Fiddler Everywhere supports HTTP/2 and shows the HTTP/2 pseudo-headers in their original order as they are sent/received.

 ### Params Inspector